gf500/Active-Directory-Setup/README.md

 - We will leave all remaining options as-is and continue clicking Next until Install.
 - Once the installation completed you will be brought back to the login screen.

+We now have a SRV-MTLDC01 serving as the domain controller for the acme.com root domain.